Feo's Stuff HORROR / THRILLER

 I don't.
 To me, that’s the theme of an indifferent universe.
 Music like that terrifies me.
 Here’s why.

-ALIEN, the defining film of the "thar be varmints on this ship" category of movies, was directed by Ridley Scott (BLADE RUNNER, LEGEND, HANNIBAL) and written by Dan O'Bannon (DEAD & BURIED, LIFE FORCE, SCREAMERS, HEMOGLOBIN), based on a story by Mr. O'Bannon and Ronald Shusett (DEAD & BURIED, BLUE THUNDER).
+ALIEN, the defining film of the "thar be varmints on this ship" category of movies, was directed by Ridley Scott (BLADE RUNNER, LEGEND, HANNIBAL) and written by Dan O'Bannon (DEAD & BURIED, LIFE FORCE, HEMOGLOBIN), based on a story by Mr. O'Bannon and Ronald Shusett (DEAD & BURIED, BLUE THUNDER).

 The story begins on the starship Nostromo, a commercial freighter hauling ore back to Earth.
 The ship is quiet and seemingly uninhabited.
 We see empty rooms and hallways, all with that haunting but indifferent music in the background.
 Then a few panels light up and a surprisingly primitive (given that this must be at least 100 years in the future) computer screen flashes streams of data.